 The Company provides this broad range of life insurance and annuity products to a national client base through an extensive network of independent agents and an affiliated distribution channel.
 The Company focuses on serving Middle America in its target market of customers with household income of between \$75,000 and \$150,000, offering products with benefits that help Middle America customers meet needs during their lifetime, including lifetime income in retirement and accelerated death benefits if the insured becomes terminally, chronically or critically ill.
 In its individual annuity business, the Company focuses on the 403(b) K-12 educator markets.
-The Company offers products to meet financial and business planning needs, including estate, business succession and retirement planning, and deferred compensation and other key executive benefit planning for small business owners, professionals, and other middle to upper income individuals.
-The Company has in excess of 1,200,000 customers and, through its subsidiaries, is licensed to do insurance business in all 50 states and the District of Columbia.
+The Company offers products to meet financial and business planning needs, including estate, business succession and retirement planning and deferred compensation and other key executive benefit planning for small business owners, professional, and other middle to upper income individuals.
+The Company has in excess of 1.3 million customers and, through its subsidiaries, is licensed to do insurance business in all 50 states and the District of Columbia.
 National Life is licensed to do business in all 50 states and the District of Columbia.
-LSW is licensed in 49 states and the District of Columbia.
 Catamount and Longhorn are licensed to do business in Vermont only.
-About 39% of the Company's total collected premiums and deposits are from residents of the states of California and Texas.
+About 45% of the Company's total collected premiums and deposits are from residents of the states of California, New York and Texas.